A guide to Health Canada inspections

 • have any personal information protected, as set out by the Privacy Act

-A regulated party may contest an inspector's decision relating to an inspection.
-Depending on the program or legislation, there are several mechanisms available to a regulated party for documenting concerns about an inspection result or process.
-The inspector’s original decision is valid until a re-assessment or re-inspection has been completed.
+A regulated party may contest an inspector's decision.
+Depending on the program or legislation, there are several mechanisms a regulated party can use to contest an inspection result or process.
+The inspector's original decision is valid until a re-assessment or re-inspection has been completed.

 Responsibilities of regulated parties